All “Big Events” are ultimately about drawing youth closer to one another and to God.

 Each year, our youth group goes on a weekend ski retreat.
 Past years have included trips to Winterplace, WV and Beech Mountain Ski Resort in North Carolina.
 In between hours of adventures on the slopes, we also gather for youth-led small group discussions about faith.
 The ski trip is open to both middle and high school students.

 Every year our youth group hosts the annual Frozen Chosen Cup, a friendly competition between local Presbyterian youth groups.
 Events include tests of Bible knowledge, teamwork, singing ability, agility and overall sportsmanship.
 2014 was inspired by the Disney movie Frozen.
 Check out more pictures from our exciting inaugural event.
 2015 saw an even larger crowd of youth as we competed in Minute To Win It themed games!
+And last year, the Presbyterian Waddel Fellows organized a great event at Oconee Presbyterian Church.
 Check out more pictures from this fast-paced event.

 Youth Sunday is a wonderful opportunity for our youth to share with the congregation their faith journeys.
 On this inspiring day, middle and high school students plan and lead both the 8:45 and 11:00am worship services.
 Worship roles include leading corporate prayer, reading or acting out Bible verses, ushering, greeting, praying, leading the children’s message, speaking from the pulpit and offering musical talents.
 The Celebration Singers also lead the congregation as the choir for both services.

 Montreat Youth Conference